ikromin/jphotoframe/README.md

 A utility is provided to pre-process all of your photos and re-orinent them.
 This is done with the help of the mediautil library (http://mediachest.sourceforge.net/mediautil/).

 To use this utility, run the *fixrotation.sh* script or pass the *-fixrotation* parameter when running JPhotoFrame manually.
 This utility expect a command line argument specifying the photo directory name.

+## Issues Fixed

+* Bug #1 OutOfMemoryError when loading image stops images from cycling
+* OWM weather information not shown due to 2.1 API removal
+* System.out usage moved to the Log class paving a way to better logging
+* True separation of the model/view/controller objects
+* Thread sleep times are aligned to timeout schedules instead of sleeping the same time every time i.e. if time update is 1000ms and it took 200ms to draw the screen, the thread will sleep only 800ms
+* Layout engine is easier to use and customise

 ## License